Lomustine is a chemotherapy drug that is used to kill certain types of cancer cells by keeping them from growing and dividing.

 Lomustine may also be used for drug-resistant lymphoma that does not respond to the typical treatment protocol.
 In these drug-resistant cases, lomustine can provide partial or complete remission in 25-50% of dogs.3 In a small study of nine dogs with either relapsed lymphoma or drug-resistant lymphoma, almost 30% of dogs had a median survival time of 150 days.7 More research needs to be done in this area due to small sample size and some notable side effects of the drug in this context.

 It is used as the primary treatment drug for a specific type of lymphoma known as cutaneous lymphoma.
 This cancer affects certain immune cells in the skin (T-cells).
 For this type of lymphoma, 80-90% of dogs respond to the treatment.
-Just over 25% of dogs that respond to this treatment go into true remission and this remission lasts for an average of three to four months.3
+However, just over 25% of dogs that respond to this treatment go into true remission.
+That remission lasts for an average of three to four months.3

 Brain and Spinal Cord Tumors